|« PreviousNext »|

 see Upload an Object Using the AWS SDK for PHP in the

 Amazon Simple Storage Service Developer Guide.
 Some third-party tools are also able to add this field.

 Content-Encoding header field and set the field value using the Amazon S3 console, perform the following

 In the Amazon S3 console, in the Buckets pane, click the name of the bucket that contains the compressed files.

-At the top of the Objects and Folders pane, click Actions and, in the Actions list, click Properties.
+At the top of the page, click Actions.
+In the Actions list, click Properties.

-Repeat Step 4d through 4h for the remaining compressed files.
+Repeat steps 4b through 4h for the remaining compressed files.